tariqking/perftest-leakyserver/README.md

 2. Download the latest release JAR file for [JMeter Prometheus Plugin](https://github.com/johrstrom/jmeter-prometheus-plugin/releases).
 Place the JAR in your JMeter folder under `lib/ext`
 3. (On Windows) Start JMeter by running `bin/jmeter.bat` in your JMeter folder
 4. (On macOS/Linux) Open a terminal and change directory to your JMeter folder.
 Run `./bin/jmeter.sh`
-5. Open the `jmeter/perftest.jmx` file from this repository.
+5. Open the `jmeter/perftest.jmx` file from this repository